 Bear in mind that different advice services charge different fees and usually have a minimum investment level as eligibility criteria.
 To find out about getting investment advice from HSBC, see your advice options.

 Ever struggle to decide what to watch on Netflix?
 The modern world offers us a huge amount of choice.
 But while choice can be amazing, it can also be stressful.
-The more options we have, the more taxing it can be for our brains to process, the higher the potential for anxiety and – often – the slower our decision making.
+The more options we have, the harder it can be for our brains to process, the higher the potential for anxiety and – often – the slower our decision making.

 Consulting a professional can be a great way to sidestep this ‘decision paralysis’ and take action.
 And why’s that so important?
 Because when it comes to investing in your future, time is money.
 The sooner you start investing, the longer you could potentially leave your money and therefore the greater its potential to grow.

 Financial decisions can be difficult to make on your own.
 And they’re rarely just about you.
 Either directly or indirectly, they can also affect your partner or family – which can add to the pressure.